 Acute Lymphocytic Leukemia (ALL)

-Although the primary genetic lesions that cause the vast majority of ALL are still unknown, a high frequency of genetic abnormalities are observed.
+Although ALL is a heterogenous group the primary genetic lesions that cause the vast majority of ALL are still unknown, a high frequency of genetic abnormalities are observed.
 In B-ALL this includes:

 Immunotherapies are also used as second line treatment for refractory or relapsed ALL.
-This includes blinatumomab a bispecific T-cell engager targeting CD19, the monoclonal antibody inotuzumab ozogamicin against CD22, or the CAR-T cell therapy tisagenlecleucel (Kymriah®) targeting CD19.
-Radiation therapy can be also use in certain situations.
+This includes blinatumomab a bispecific T cell engager targeting CD19, the monoclonal antibody inotuzumab ozogamicin (Besponsa®) against CD22, or the CAR-T cell therapy tisagenlecleucel (Kymriah®) targeting CD19.
+Radiation therapy and stem cell/bone marrow transplants can be also used in certain situations.

 Acute Myeloid Leukemia (AML)